Textil art - embroidery - The Big Bang

 My first profession – embroidery

-As I already hinted on my about page, I am not only a pattern designer and graphic designer, but also educated in tailoring and embroidery and – for the sake of completeness – also a (fantasy) romance author, but that’s another story :-).
+As I already hinted on my about page, I am not only a pattern designer and graphic designer, but also a trained dressmaker and embroiderer and – for the sake of completeness – also a (fantasy) romance author, but that’s another story :-).

-(If I’ve made you curious, here’s the link to my German author page).
+(If I’ve piqued your curiosity, here’s the link to my German author page).

-In my apprenticeship, I worked on traditional Bavarian club flags and paraments for church.
+During my apprenticeship, I worked on traditional Bavarian club flags and paraments for the church.
 Everything was embroidered by hand from a wide variety of materials.

-I liked the more modern work best, which allowed a wide range of creative techniques.
-I practised the profession, interrupted by an apprenticeship as a ladies’ tailor, for a total of seven years, and I must say that I still love the profession, even if I have neglected it somewhat in recent years.
+I liked the more modern work best, which allowed for a wide range of creative techniques.
+I practiced the profession for a total of seven years, interrupted by an apprenticeship as a dressmaker, and I have to say that I still love it, even if I have neglected it somewhat in recent years.

-Today I want to show you my biggest and most elaborate own pieces from earlier times.
+Today, I would like to show you my largest and most elaborate pieces from my earlier days.
 Maybe I will revive the profession in combination with my patterns in the near future :-).
 I have already started a first test with my pre-printed embroidery templates.

 What about you?
 Have you already discovered your passion for embroidery?
-What would interest you about it?
+What would you like to know about it?
 Feel free to leave me a comment with your question.

 Tree of life